-Paint and Seek Camouflage Guide
+Paint Or Seek Camouflage Guide

 Survival depends on more than picking a beige wall.
 This guide covers eyedropper sampling, HSV fine-tuning, outline concealment, and repainting when you rotate between color zones.
 Read the controls reference first if you are new to the paint tool.